Issa Batarseh

-Issa E. Batarseh is an American-Jordanian engineer and inventor.
-He is currently a professor in the Department of Electrical and Computer Engineering at the University of Central Florida (UCF), and the founding director of the Florida Power Electronics Center.
+Issa E. Batarseh is a Pegasus Professor in the Department of Electrical and Computer Engineering at the University of Central Florida (UCF) and an affiliated researcher at the Florida Solar Energy Center (FSEC).

 Education and career

-Batarseh received his Ph.D. in electrical engineering from the University of Illinois at Chicago in 1990, prior to it, obtained his B.S. in computer engineering and M.S. in electrical engineering from the University of Illinois at Chicago in 1983 and 1985, respectively.
+Batarseh received his Ph.D. in electrical engineering from the University of Illinois at Chicago in 1990.
+Prior to that, he obtained his B.S. in computer engineering and M.S. in electrical engineering from the University of Illinois at Chicago in 1983 and 1985, respectively.
 Following graduation, from 1989 to 1990, Batarseh served as a visiting assistant professor at Purdue University in Hammond, Indiana.
 He was appointed to the University of Central Florida in 1991.

-Currently, he is a 'Pegasus Professor' in the Department of Electrical and Computer Engineering at UCF and an affiliated researcher at the Florida Solar Energy Center (FSEC).
-From 2010 to 2014, he was the president of Princess Sumaya University for Technology in Amman, Jordan, while on professional development leave from UCF.
+From 2010 to 2014, he served as the president of Princess Sumaya University for Technology in Amman, Jordan, while on professional development leave from UCF.
 Previously, he served as the associate dean for graduate affairs and the director of the School of Electrical Engineering and Computer Science at UCF.
-In 1998, he established the Florida Power Electronics Center at UCF with an initial grant from the U.S. National Science Foundation.
+In 1998, he established the Florida Power Electronics Center (FPEC) at UCF with an initial grant from the U.S. National Science Foundation.

-Research

-High-Frequency Soft-switching (Resonant) Technology

-US patent 6,628,106, Control method and circuit to provide voltage and current regulation for multiphase DC/DC converters.
-Dr. Batarseh introduced the detailed analysis of high-order resonant converters, including the well-known LLC topology and the dual transformers that significantly reduce conduction and core losses.
-He also introduced the generalized state-plane diagram for analysis/design of higher-order resonant converters and developed the generalized control characteristics of resonant converters that accurately optimize DC gain across wide input voltage ranges.